caneraltuner/pinPasswordSystemOfWindows10/README.md

 # pinPasswordSystemOfWindows10
-This is how Windows 10's pin system works.
+This is how Windows 10's pin system works.Also you can set your password with letters if you want.
+It is licenced with GNU v3.0.